-Most parents we know start their baby’s journey into solid food by spoon-feeding rice cereal or purées because that’s what their pediatrician advised them to do, or simply because it’s the way it’s always been done.
+Most parents we know start their baby’s journey into solid food by spoon-feeding rice cereal or purées because that’s what their pediatrician advised them to do, or simply because it’s the way it’s always been done before.

 But has spoon-feeding always been the way that babies were fed?
 And what was done before all the jars, pouches, and fancy blenders?

-It turns out that baby food as we know it—thin, watery purées of sweet potatoes—didn’t exist until the late 1920’s.
+Baby food as we know it—thin, watery purées of carrots and sweet potatoes—didn’t exist until the late 1920’s.
 In fact, records show that in 1880, babies were not even commonly fed solid food at all until they were 11 months old.1 Today, the general consensus is to introduce solid food around 6 months of age.

 Before the invention of baby food, there was just food.
 Sometimes strained, sometimes pre-chewed or mashed, but whole foods in a variety of textures and forms.
-And even the first baby foods to hit the market included products like beef-vegetable soup, veal, and liver—nutritious foods with shape and texture.
+Even the first baby foods to hit the market included products like beef-vegetable soup, liver, and veal—nutritious foods rich in iron and varying textures.

 Preparing solid food for babies can be exhausting.
 It’s not hard to imagine how spoon-feeding sweet purées became more popular as commercial baby food became more available and affordable.
 Like many cultural shifts in the U.S., we got to where we are today—a land of perfectly pretty pouches of baby food—because it was easier.